 Project Weeks epitomizes the Putney ideal: students working for the love of learning.

 During the end of each academic semester, students have the opportunity to complete two projects that employ skills they have acquired in their academic and non-academic program during the semester.
 We encourage students to engage in an independent process of inquiry and exploration and to choose a topic that is meaningful to them.

 Projects represent a significant culmination of a semester’s work since the time devoted (nine to 10 days at the end of each semester—a total of 20 days) is the equivalent of an academic month.
 The Educational Program Committee approves each project.
 Project-based learning has been part of our educational model for more than 80 years.

-Here’s a sampling of student projects conducted during 2017 Project Weeks:
+Here’s a sampling of student projects conducted during the 2018-2019 Project Weeks: